mcupka/tetris/design.md

 ---------------------------
-spawn_blocks_periodically system uses BlockSpawnTimer to know when to spawn a new block
+spawn_blocks_periodically system uses BlockSpawnTimer to know when to spawn a new block randomly chooses block type to spawn, calls appropriate funciton

 Make blocks collide with each other
 ------------------------------------
-Should switch to rapier for using more complex shapes
+Should switch to rapier for using more complex shapes For now, using multiple single blocks to make up complex blocks

 Create new block shapes
 -----------------------